mkropat/jumpapp/README.md

             (see Argument Passthrough in man page)
-      -c NAME -- find window using NAME as WM_CLASS (instead of COMMAND) -i NAME -- find process using NAME as the command name (instead of COMMAND)
+      -c NAME -- find window using NAME as WM_CLASS (instead of COMMAND) -i NAME -- find process using NAME as the command name (instead of COMMAND) -w -- only find the applications in the current workspace

 ## Installation